material-components/material-components-android/docs/components/BottomSheetDialogFragment.md

 `BottomSheetDialogFragment`, instead you can override `onCancel(DialogInterface)` or `onDismiss(DialogInterface)` if necessary.

+## Theming

+There are two options for theming the `BottomSheetDialog` that is displayed by this fragment.
+Either using the `Theme.MaterialComponents.BottomSheetDialog`, `Theme.MaterialComponents.Light.BottomSheetDialog`, and `Theme.MaterialComponents.DayNight.BottomSheetDialog` variants of the themes, or by using `ThemeOverlay.MaterialComponents.BottomSheetDialog`.
+The benefit of using the `ThemeOverlay` version is that any changes to your main theme, such as updated colors will be reflected in the BottomSheet.
+If you use the `Theme` versions you have more control over exactly what attributes are included in each, but it also means you'll have to duplicate any changes that you've made in your main theme into these as well.

+## Fullscreen mode

+The BottomSheet will be rendered fullscreen (edge to edge) if the navigationBar is transparent on API 21 and above.
+It can automatically add insets if any of `paddingBottomSystemWindowInsets`, `paddingLeftSystemWindowInsets`, or `paddingRightSystemWindowInsets` are set to true in the style, either by updating the style passed to the constructor, or by updating the default style specified by the `bottomSheetDialogTheme` attribute in your theme.

+`BottomSheetDialog` will also add padding to the top when the BottomSheet slides under the status bar to prevent content from being drawn underneath it.

 ## Related Concepts

 `BottomSheetDialogFragment`s are a more modern version of